Notre Dame Professor Claims Tired Debunked Nonsense Responsible For Crime

 The study found that only 3% of primary guns used in criminal activity were bought from gun stores.
 A total of 2 guns.

-Colwell, and others, are arguing a fallacy Indiana gun laws making it easy for criminals to buy guns because Chicago’s own criminals admit they don’t buy them from Indiana gun shops.
+Colwell, and others, are arguing a fallacy about Indiana gun laws making it easy for criminals to buy guns because Chicago’s own criminals admit they don’t buy them from Indiana gun shops.
 Indiana’s ‘lax’ gun laws still prevent criminals from buying guns.
 Great news!

 Next up is the issue of the straw purchaser.